 Heat exchangers allow heat from a fluid (a liquid or gas) to transfer to a second fluid to pass to a second fluid (another liquid or gas).

 With this mechanism, the two fluids don’t directly contact each other.
-The heat exchanger transfers the heat without exchanging the fluid that holds the heat.
+It transfers the heat without exchanging the fluid that holds the heat.

 What are Shell and Tube Heat Exchangers?